kito99/jsweet-candy-js-quickstart/README.md

 This command performs the following Maven phases:
 - ``compile``: compile with Java the Java APIs sources found in ``src/main/java``
 - ``generate-sources``: create the ``.d.ts`` TypeScript definitions bundle and puts it as a resource in ``src/typings``
-- ``package``: create the jar with the compiled Java APIs, and all the resources (including the TypeScript definitions, the JavaScript bundle, and the ``candy-metadata.json`` file filtered to set the targeted transpiler version)
+- ``package``: create the jar with the compiled Java APIs, and all the resources (including the TypeScript definitions, the ``sprintf`` JavaScript library, and the ``candy-metadata.json`` file filtered to set the targeted transpiler version)
 - ``install``: install the Maven artifact in your local Maven repository